jiewpeng/useful-stuff/install-adfs/README.md

 Now we should be able to use RSAT to add the FS role.

 1. We need an SSL cert because FS uses HTTPS to transport the claims.
 Since this is a lab environment, we can use openssl to do it.
 First, download and install [OpenSSL for Windows](https://slproweb.com/products/Win32OpenSSL.html) **on the host machine**.
 Then create a new folder somewhere.
-In this folder, you need to create a `req.cnf` file.
+In this folder, you need to create a `req.cnf` file with the following contents.
 What is important here is the CN, DNS.1 and DNS.2 lines.

 ```
 [req]